wootra/svg-table/packages/svg-table/README.md

 [@shjeon0730/svg-table-solid](https://www.npmjs.com/package/@shjeon0730/svg-table-solid)
 [@shjeon0730/svg-table-vanilla](https://www.npmjs.com/package/@shjeon0730/svg-table-vanilla)

-all of them has peer dependency with [@shjeon0730/svg-table-core](https://www.npmjs.com/package/@shjeon0730/svg-table-core)
+all of them are wrappers of [@shjeon0730/svg-table-core](https://www.npmjs.com/package/@shjeon0730/svg-table-core), but NO NEED TO install it since they are bundling with core library.

 ## Installation

-!
-From 2.1.X version, you should install `@shjeon0730/svg-table-core` `@shjeon0730/svg-table-react` as well. @shjeon0730/svg-table will be just wrapper of [@shjeon0730/svg-table-react](https://www.npmjs.com/package/@shjeon0730/svg-table-react) .
-So there is no difference except for importing name between them.
+Please install `@shjeon0730/svg-table-react` instead.
+Since SvgTable support multi-frameworks, svg-table does not continue upgrading the version.

 ```
-npm install @shjeon0730/svg-table-core @shjeon0730/svg-table-react @shjeon0730/svg-table
+npm install @shjeon0730/svg-table-react @shjeon0730/svg-table
 ```

 ## Introduction